rzddkh/My-store/README.md

 # MyStore

+## Description

-It is a front end of an e-commerce website for an imaginary store built using Angular.
+It is a front end of an e-commerce website for an imaginary store.
+It is built using Angular.

-It can be combined with the previous project(store front api) as a full stack project.
+It can be combined with the (Store front api project) as a full stack project.

 Auth0 has been implemented into this project so you can make your own username and password or sign in using popular social media or services such as Gmail, Facebook, etc.
 To place an order, you must sign in; without signing in you can only put items into the cart.

 You will give a confirmation after your order has been placed.
-Please do not enter credit card information but you have to the put minimum requirements for the form to be able to submit.
+Please do not enter real credit card information but you have to the put minimum requirements for the form to be able to submit and place an order.

 ## Components, Services and Flow of the application